The on_click property

 Open dialog action

-, that even if every user can open the restart dialog, only admin users are authorized to restart Home Assistant
+Take into account when using the open-dialog action with a restart type, that even if every user can open the restart dialog, only admin users are authorized to restart Home Assistant.

 - YAML